Dermatology CME Package with Gift Card

 The Dermatology CME Package course allows purchasers to add on an Amazon, Best Buy, Apple, or Lowe’s Gift Card ($250-$1500) and add it to the price of the course.
 The Dermatology CME package has 219 board style PANCE/PANRE Review questions, answers, and detailed explanations.
 This course also has a comprehensive lecture video over the NCCPA Blueprint Dermatology section which is 1 hour and 5 minutes.

-This course meets the criteria for Category 2 CME under the AAPA guidelines.
-Physicians and Nurse Practitoners may also find this activity helpful.
+This course meets the criteria for Category 2 CME.
+Physicians and Nurse Practitioners may also find this activity helpful.

-This qualifies for up to 20 hours of Category 2 CME under AAPA guidelines.
+This qualifies for up to 20 hours of Category 2 CME .

 How does it work?
 When you purchase our Dermatology CME Review Package you can add on an Amazon or Apple Gift Card ($250-$1500) to your total order.
 Next, the gift card will come by email within 2-3 business days.